 Government Factoring Provides Payroll Financing

 Invoice factoring is also called accounts receivable (AR) factoring, payroll funding, and factoring financing.
 Small businesses with government contracts typically have tight financial operations with limited cash reserves.
-Payroll financing with government factoring provides a cash flow strategy to avoid financial distress.
+But payroll financing with government factoring can provide a cash flow strategy to avoid financial distress.

 Slow pay from extended payment terms places stress on operating budgets.
-Waiting 30 days or more for payment is difficult with weekly payroll, daily expenses, and business overhead costs.
-Government contractors use factoring as their source of cash flow.
-Payroll factoring financing is a quick and easy way to receive business funding.
+With this in mind, waiting 30 days or more for payment is difficult with weekly payroll, daily expenses, and business overhead costs.
+Therefore, government contractors use factoring as their source of cash flow.
+As a result, payroll factoring financing is a quick and easy way to receive business funding.

 Government factoring provides increased payroll financing as your monthly receivables grow.
-We help government contractors grow their business without using bank loans or other balance sheet debt.
+We also help government contractors grow their businesses without using bank loans or other balance sheet debt.
 We also have special funding programs for veteran-owned government contractors.